Summer in Chamonix

 Cable Cars and Mountain Railways

-The highest cable car in Europe and among the most spectacular in the world — the incomparable Aiguille Du Midi is a highlight of Chamonix, and don’t miss the beautiful ascent of Montenvers to see the Mer de Glacé.
-Chamonix’s cable cars and railways in summer
+The highest cable car in Europe and among the most spectacular in the world – the incomparable Aiguille Du Midi is a highlight of Chamonix.
+Don’t miss the beautiful ascent of Montenvers to see the Mer de Glace – and there are many more.
+Chamonix’s cable cars and railways in summer.

-For many, this is the reason to come to Chamonix.
-From easy walks to beautiful chalet restaurants, to wilder Alpine adventures staying overnight in high mountain refuges, the huge variety of lift-accessed paths have something for everyone.
+For many, this is the reason to come to Chamonix in summer.
+Walks vary from easy strolls to beautiful chalet restaurants, to wilder Alpine adventures staying overnight in high mountain refuges.
+The huge variety of lift-accessed paths have something for everyone.

 Hiking in Chamonix